 Oftentimes, your insurance carrier will provide a website or downloadable document that lists the eligible products/medications, instructions to purchase, and the details of the benefit.
 If you have any issues, feel free to contact a licensed agent here.

-What Is a Medicare Advantage OTC card?
+What Is Medicare Advantage OTC Card Coverage?

 Certain Medicare Advantage plans offer beneficiaries a unique way to buy over the counter products: a pre-paid card!
 These cards can be used to purchase most OTC products and medications.